 The Best Places to Live in Birmingham

-Where is the best place to live in Birmingham?
+Where are the best places to live in Birmingham?
 Do you prefer the beautiful canal side views of Brindleyplace or the historic Jewellery Quarter?

-We recently explored the best areas to buy in Birmingham for investors, using key facts and figures to predict where we think the best Birmingham investment hot spot is.
+We recently explored the best places to buy in Birmingham for investors, using key facts and figures to predict where we think the best Birmingham investment hot spot is.

 What we should have asked is the opinion of the people of Birmingham.
 The home-buyers, investors and renters that have first-hand property experience in the city.

 Voting is now closed!
-Find out where the best place to live in Birmingham is, as voted by you.
+Find out where the best places to live in Birmingham is, as voted by you.

 Our Best Place to Live in Birmingham 2018 Shortlist